 She has incredible warmth and is an excellent public speaker, so is completely comfortable in front of the camera.
 You fall in love with her and her recipes the moment you set eyes on her.

 Nisha’s first book Pimp My Rice was published in 2015.
 Nisha’s book aims to impart readers with the secret formulas of the Indian kitchen in the form of a rice bible.
 Nisha’s second book, The Spice Tree, was published in 2017.
 It showcases beautifully straightforward authentic recipes, aimed at simplifying Indian food to four easy steps.
-Nisha’s third book Mowgli Street Food was published in 2018 and tells the stories and recipes from her Mowgli restaurants for people at home.
-Nisha’s latest book The 30 Minute Mowgli is to be published in November 2021.
+Mowgli Street Food was published in 2018 and The 30 Minute Mowgli followed in 2021, both books tell the stories and recipes from her Mowgli restaurants for people at home.
+Nisha’s latest book Meat Free Mowgli was published in November 2022.

 Prior to taking on the restaurant business, Nisha was a practising Barrister in child protection.
 In 2008 the Department of Culture, Media and Sport appointed her as a trustee of National Museums Liverpool.
 In 2009, the Cabinet Office appointed her as an Ambassador for Diversity in Public Appointments; in this capacity Nisha has been engaged as an expert advisor by The Guardian newspaper.